STUCKFIX

 Best First Step

-Locate the shutoff valves under the sink and turn them clockwise to stop water flow.
-Open the faucet to relieve pressure.
+Locate the shutoff valves under the sink and turn them clockwise to stop the water flow.
+Open the faucet handle to release any pressure.

 visibility3.
 Visual Guidance